-- I think many students with accounting and finance degrees out there restrict their options to only venturing into Chartered Accountancy.
+- I think many students with accounting and finance degrees out there restrict their options to only venturing into chartered accounting.

-- Thus, only exposing themselves to the world of Audit & Assurance and limiting their experiences as compared to what other job options may offer them.
+- Thus, they are only exposing themselves to the world of audit and assurance, limiting their experiences as compared to what other job options may offer them.

 - I would encourage students to widen their interests outside the scope of accounting and discover divisions like tax and advisory.

-- It’s better for a graduate to fully do a due diligence of all the options available than to just get into chartered accounting without fully understanding what other opportunities are available to them.
+- It’s better for a graduate to fully do due diligence on all the options available than to just get into chartered accounting without fully understanding what other opportunities are available to them.

-- In my opinion, anybody can learn and master Transfer Pricing no matter their professional and academic background.
+- In my opinion, anybody can learn and master transfer pricing, no matter their professional or academic background.

-- I say this because Transfer Pricing is not really taught extensively in school or universities.
+- I say this because transfer pricing is not really taught extensively in schools or universities.
 It is really something you can pick up and learn if you have a genuine interest.

-- Now 5 Years into my career having worked with leaders from various backgrounds, I can attest that it is not compulsory for one to be a Chartered Accountant in order to climb up the corporate ladder in Transfer Pricing.
+- Now, five years into my career, having worked with leaders from various backgrounds, I can attest that it is not compulsory for one to be a chartered accountant in order to climb up the corporate ladder in transfer pricing.

-- Naturally, in some countries it is highly preferable or advantageous but, as far as Malaysia or the Middle East is concerned, it isn’t a must.
+- Naturally, in some countries it is highly preferable or advantageous, but as far as Malaysia or the Middle East are concerned, it isn’t a must.